 Introduction Microsoft have yet again released a new update, this time it's System Center Configuration Manager 1703 (Technical Preview).
 This is a quick post to highlight a detailed video I've just created and uploaded to youtube.
 The video shows the entire process from start to finish including Initiating the Upgrade Using CMTrace to review log files Checking status in the console Which logfiles to review Where the content is downloaded Determining the package GUID Upgrading the console Tips advice and more.
 Please take a look and tell me what you think.

 This list of guides (think of it as a living index) will be updated by me whenever I write a new guide for the new versions of Microsoft Endpoint Configuration Manager (Current Branch) or Microsoft Endpoint Configuration Manager (Technical Preview) and how they incorporate with Microsoft Intune.
 These guides are broken down into three different sections: Microsoft Endpoint Configuration Manager (Current Branch) Microsoft Endpoint Configuration Manager (Technical Preview) Setting up PKI in a lab on Windows Server 2016 The Current Branch release is meant for your production deployments and the Technical Preview releases are for testing new upcoming features in the product, and are aimed at Lab use only.
 The PKI guides are added in case you want to experiment with any roles requiring certificates using SCCM.
-If you are looking for some of my other guides then please check below: Microsoft Intune (standalone) in Azure step by step guides are here Microsoft Intune (hybrid) guides look here (over 61,103 views as of July 2017) Configuration Manager 2012 guides then look here (over 1 million views as of July 2017) Configuration Manager 2007 guides then look here (over 948388 views as of July 2017) Microsoft Deployment Toolkit guides are here SMS 2003 guides are here (over 10423 views as of July 2017) cheers niall Microsoft Endpoint Configuration Manager (Current Branch) Installation - How can I install System Center Configuration Manager (Current Branch) Configuring Discovery - How can I configure discovery for System Center Configuration Manager (Current Branch) Configuring Boundaries - How can I configure boundaries in System Center Configuration Manager (Current Branch) Using Updates and Servicing in Offline mode - How can I use Updates and Servicing in Offline mode in System Center Configuration Manager (Current Branch) Using Updates and Servicing in Online mode - How can I use Updates and Servicing in Online mode in System Center Configuration Manager (Current Branch) Setting up the Software Update Point - How can I setup Software Updates in System Center Configuration Manager (Current Branch) Installing the Client agent - How can I configure client settings and install the ConfigMgr client agent in System Center Configuration Manager Current Branch Upgrading to System Center Configuration Manager (Current Branch) version 1602 from System Center Configuration Manager (Current Branch) version 1511 How can I use the Upgrade Task Sequence in System Center Configuration Manager (Current Branch) ?
+If you are looking for some of my other indexes of guides I've written... then please check below, remember this are just indexes linking to many other guides I've written, the guides within them have thousands of views: Microsoft Intune (standalone) in Azure step by step guides are here Microsoft Intune (hybrid) guides look here Microsoft Endpoint Manager Configuration Manager - (Dec 2019 - 143,391 views) Configuration Manager 2012 guides then look here (Dec 2019 - 1,175,258 views) Configuration Manager 2007 guides then look here (Dec 2019 - 972,259 views) Microsoft Deployment Toolkit guides are here SMS 2003 guides are here cheers niall Microsoft Endpoint Configuration Manager (Current Branch) Installation - How can I install System Center Configuration Manager (Current Branch) Configuring Discovery - How can I configure discovery for System Center Configuration Manager (Current Branch) Configuring Boundaries - How can I configure boundaries in System Center Configuration Manager (Current Branch) Using Updates and Servicing in Offline mode - How can I use Updates and Servicing in Offline mode in System Center Configuration Manager (Current Branch) Using Updates and Servicing in Online mode - How can I use Updates and Servicing in Online mode in System Center Configuration Manager (Current Branch) Setting up the Software Update Point - How can I setup Software Updates in System Center Configuration Manager (Current Branch) Installing the Client agent - How can I configure client settings and install the ConfigMgr client agent in System Center Configuration Manager Current Branch Upgrading to System Center Configuration Manager (Current Branch) version 1602 from System Center Configuration Manager (Current Branch) version 1511 How can I use the Upgrade Task Sequence in System Center Configuration Manager (Current Branch) ?
 How can I use servicing plans in System Center Configuration Manager (Current Branch) to upgrade Windows 10 devices ?
 How can I deploy Windows 10 with MDT 2013 Update 2 integrated with System Center Configuration Manager (Current Branch) Setting up PKI in a lab Part 1 - Introduction and server setup Part 2 - Install and do initial configuration on the Standalone Offline Root CA Part 3 - Prepare the HTTP Web server for CDP and AIA Publication Part 4 - Post configuration on the Standalone Offline Root CA Part 5 - Installing the Enterprise Issuing CA Part 6 - Perform post installation tasks on the Issuing CA Part 7 - Install and configure the OCSP Responder role service Part 8 - Configure AutoEnroll and Verify PKI health

 Microsoft recently released the Technical Preview 2 of System Center Configuration Manager 2016: https://technet.microsoft.com/library/dn965439.aspx Per the TechNet article: This release adds the following additional capabilities: Sideloading apps in Windows 10 Windows PE Peer Cache On-premises MDM: Adds support for Windows 10 desktopBulk enrollment of Windows 10 devices Support for multiple Automatic Deployment Rules In addition to new capabilities, this release includes several incremental improvements we want you to know about: General improvements LimitationsThere are several limitations with this Technical Preview, including the following: Only a stand-alone primary site is supported.
 There is no support for a central administration site, multiple primary sites, or secondary sites.
 Only the following versions of SQL Server are supported with this build:SQL Server 2012 with cumulative update 2 or later SQL Server 2014 The site supports up to 10 clients, which must run one of the following:Windows 7 Windows 8 Windows 8.1 Windows 10 InstallationAs per the limitations listed, the only option during the installation is for a Primary Site.
 Going through the installation, I noticed that the CEIP program page is different (compared to the SCCM 2012 R2 installation), and no longer provides the option to "opt in" or "opt out".
 There is now also a new option to connect SCCM to Microsoft's cloud service to keep it up-to-date.
 It will be interesting how this will work, and if we will get a prompt/option for the update, or if it will be forced upon us.
 When the installer runs the Prerequisites Check, it is interesting that the Technical Preview 2 is still referencing/leveraging the Windows Assessment and Deployment Kit (ADK) for Windows 8.1, and not Windows 10 (even if it is only still in preview).
 New/Additional FeaturesIn addition to the features contained within the "R2 SP1" release (see my article here: First Look At System Center Configuration Manager 2012 R2 Service Pack 1), there are some additional features now included.
 All Corporate-Owned DevicesIn Service Pack 1 for SCCM 2012 R2 release, there is already the options for iOS devices.
 Now in SCCM 2016 Technical Preview 2, we have the added option for Windows devices.
 On the General screen, we have the option to choose the Management Authority between "On-Premesis" (which is spelt wrong), and "Cloud".
 Software Library WorkspaceSoftware Updates > Automatic Deployment Rules Although ADRs are not a new feature/addition, there is a new Template to select aside from the "Patch Tuesday" and "Definition Updates" options; called "CAMP Updates".
 With the 'CAMP Updates' template selected, the default Software Updates are set to "Forefront Endpoint Protection 2010" and "Critical Updates".
 Operating Systems > Task SequencesWithin the Task Sequences area, there is a new option to choose from compared to SCCM 2012 R2 SP1, "Upgrade an operating system from upgrade package".
 This new Task Sequence provides the option to, obviously, perform an OS upgrade (think Windows 7/8.1 to Windows 10).
 Nice.
 Monitoring WorkspaceClient Status There are 2 new items within the Client Status area, "Production Client Deployment" and "Pre-Production Client Deployment".
 Per the TechNet article: "This release includes new monitoring for client deployment status, which provides you feedback on client upgrades.
 This improved status includes drilling into the different status categories to obtain details about individual devices."
 Administration WorkspaceCloud Services Within the Administration workspace, within the Cloud Services section, there is an area for Update And Servicing/Features, which logically is connected to the new installation option of connecting to Microsoft's Cloud Service for updates and new features to SCCM itself.
 Hopefully this will list the new features, updates, etc. and provide the option of when and where to install them.
 Site Configuration > Client SettingsThere are also some new features within Client Settings compared to the SCCM 2012 R2 SP1 release.
 The new "Windows PE Peer Cache" client settings option, will be really useful especially with OSD.
 Per the TechNet aritcle: "When you deploy a new operating system, computers that run the task sequence can use Windows PE Peer Cache (a new capability in Configuration Manager) to obtain content from a local peer (a peer cache source) instead of downloading content from a distribution point.
 This helps minimize wide area network (WAN) traffic in branch office scenarios where there is no local distribution point.
 Windows PE Peer Cache is similar to Windows BranchCache, but functions in the Windows Preinstallation Environment (Windows PE)."
 That covers some of the apparent changes.
 I'm sure there are a bunch of "under the hood" stuff that I haven't explored yet.
 But at least this gets your started.